-Usually the candidate has a degree in law before taking the LPC but graduates in other subjects can do a yearlong conversion course and then take the LPC.
-After passing the Law Society’s qualification, the trainee solicitor undergoes a two-year ‘training contract’ at a firm, which is a kind of apprenticeship.
+All would-be solicitors must pass the Legal Practice Course.
+Usually, the candidate has a degree in law before taking the LPC, but non-law graduates can do a one-year conversion course and then take the LPC.
+After passing the LPC, the trainee solicitor undergoes a two-year ‘training contract’ at a law firm in house legal department before they then qualify.

 Some solicitors qualify via the legal executive route.
 They qualify as a chartered legal executive then take the LPC, and may (if they have sufficient legal work experience and can satisfy the SRA) be exempt from undertaking the training contract.

 Most solicitors work in private practice in a law firm, though many work in house as a solicitor in a legal department within a large company, the Crown Prosecution Service, the Police, or in local or central government, and so on.